gonzal15/gonzal15.github.io/readme.md

 #### 5) Upload your files to your repository

 At the moment, the repository you created in step 3 is currently empty.
-Go to your repository's page.
-There should be a blue-shaded box for quick setup.
-From there, click on the option that says "upload an existing file".
+On the repository's page, click on the option "uploading an existing file".
 You will then be taken to a page where you can upload your files.
-From here, you can go ahead and upload all of the files from the folder you created in step 2.
+From here, you upload all of the files from the folder you created in step 2 with a simple drag-and-drop.
 Be sure to commit your changes with the green button near the bottom!

 #### 6) Celebrate